Akwardhan/Excel-Sales-Data-Analysis/README.md

-# Excel Bike Sales Dashboard Project
+# Excel Sales Dashboard & Trend Analysis Project

 ## Overview
 This project demonstrates the process of cleaning and analyzing a bike sales dataset in Excel.
 It includes data cleaning, exploratory data analysis (EDA), and developing an interactive dashboard to uncover key sales trends across customer demographics.